TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 }
 ```

+Using this technique we don't only take the first letters into considiration, now we take the whole name and convert it into numbers.

 You might be thinking, wouldn't it be just better to save the whole name as a hash code?
-That is true, this would make it unique for each name, but there is a better one that is globally used, which is using a number.
-There are benefits by using a number as a hash code instead, let's explore them:
+That is true, this would make it unique for each name, but there are other reasons that we have chosen a number:

-- Firstly we do not save the hash code, the hash code is a calculation to find out which bucket (storage) our value will have to go to.
+- We do not save the hash code, the hash code is a calculation to find out which bucket (storage) our value will have to go to.
 Think about it as a locker number for example.

 - We save computation time.
 If we are to find where our hash is stored it would be much faster and easier for a computer to compare two numbers rather than a string (or objects) to find the bucket where we have to store our elements (you will learn more about buckets shortly).
 Finding a bucket using a number would allow us to use that number as our index.

-- By using number as hash code, we can have a hash codes that is uniform across variables where it doesn't have to only be a string, we can even hash numbers, or objects then we need an algorithm to generate a hash code number for our needs from an object, taking `class Person` object as an example, our hash code can be a combination of the `strinngToNummber(name) + age`.
+- By using number as hash code, we can have hash codes that is uniform across variables where it doesn't have to only be a string, we can even hash numbers, or objects then we need an algorithm to generate a hash code number for our needs from an object, taking `class Person` object as an example, our hash code can be a combination of `strinngToNummber(name) + age`.

 ### Buckets